rcepsan/vba-challenge/README.md

 ### Differences in Stock Performance

 #### 2017
 According to the supplied data set, in 2017, the most widely purchased stock was SPWR with the annual maximum of Total Daily Volume at 782,187,000 and the least widely purchased one was DQ at 35,796,200.
-The stock that had the highest return percentage was DQ however, reaching 199.4%.
+The stock that had the highest return percentage was DQ however, reaching +199.4%.
 The stock that had the lowest return percentage was TERP, losing 7.2%.
+The median return for this year was +41.5% and the average return was +67.3%.

 #### 2018
 In 2018, the most widely purchased stock was ENPH with the annual maximum of Total Daily Volume at 607,473,500 and the least widely purchased one was AY at 83,079,900.
-The stock that had the highest return percentage was RUN, reaching 84.0%.
+The stock that had the highest return percentage was RUN, reaching +84.0%.
 The stock that had the lowest return percentage was DQ, losing 62.6%.
+The median return for this year was -12.0% and the average return was -8.5%.

 ### Differences in Execution Times
 In  2017, the code ran in 0.109375 seconds.
 In 2018, the code finished in 0.1015625 seconds.
 The 2018 code was 0.0078125 seconds (7.81255 milliseconds) quicker than the 2017 code.
 This demonstrates that the refactoring process improved the efficiency and maintainability of the code, as well as its readability and clarity.